yoshinorisekimoto/api-learning-notes/notes/Step19-Relational-Database-Service.md

 # Step19: RDS (Relational Database Service)

 ## What is RDS?
-RDS is a managed database service in AWS.
-It is used to store and manage structured data.
+RDS is a managed relational database service in AWS.It uses SQL-based queries to manage structured data.

 ---
 ## Structured Data